 The Mekong 2030 Mosaic

 «There’s no fish left to catch»: in different forms, two of the five short films in the Mekong 2030 anthology give cinematic expression to one of the recurring nightmares of those living along the river.
-In Soul River, by the Cambodian director Kulikar Sotho, the scarcity of fish forces one of the two protagonists to become a forest ranger; in The Che Brother, by the Laotian director Anysay Keola, the protagonist’s sister is forced to abandon her old business to embrace a new one.
-Mekong 2030 collects five short films from five countries on the banks of the river, trying to give a vision of 2030.
-Production finished in 2019, thus before the pandemic and the worst drought ever to hit the Mekong Delta in 2020. «Sotho shot on the shore of a Cambodian lake, the water level was so low that she had to wait three months longer than planned», recalls producer Sean Chadwell.
+In Soul River, by Cambodian director Kulikar Sotho, the scarcity of fish forces one of the protagonists to become a forest ranger.
+In The Che Brother, by the Laotian director Anysay Keola, the protagonist’s sister is forced to abandon her old business to embrace a new one.
+Mekong 2030 comprises five short films from five countries along the riverbanks, envisioning life in 2030.
+Production was completed in 2019, thus before the pandemic and the worst drought to ever hit the Mekong Delta in 2020. «Sotho shot on the shore of a Cambodian lake, the water level was so low that she had to wait three additional months», recalls producer Sean Chadwell.

 Sai Naw Kham is a Burmese filmmaker.
 Born in Shan State, northern Myanmar, he has often portrayed it in his works.
 He made his directing debut in 2014 with ‘The Crocodile Creek’, which won best documentary at the Myanmar Climate Change Film Festival 2017.
 This was followed by “32 Souls” (2015), “The Forgotten Voices of the Mekong” as part of the anthology “Mekong 2030” (2020), “Song of Souls” (2023), which won Best International Documentary at the Dokumenter Film Festival in Indonesia.
 He is currently working on his first feature film ‘Mangoes are Tasty There’, based on the impact of the civil wars in Myanmar.

-All the actors and actresses are not professionals but locals. «The short film is a mixture of reality and fiction», he explains. «The concessions for gold mining after the 2021 takeover have increased and are linked to the military, so the locals cannot do much.
+All the actors are locals rather than professionals. «The short film is a mix of reality and fiction», he explains. «Since the 2021 coup, gold mining concessions linked to the military have increased, leaving locals powerless.
 They can only protest and make their voices heard».
-What the Mekong means to you? «It is a border line between Myammar, Thailand and Laos.
-A connecting line, an economic and cultural bridge: the people who live around the river are very close.»
+What the Mekong means to you? «It is a border line between Myanmar, Thailand and Laos.
+A connecting line, an economic and cultural bridge.
+The people living around the river are deeply connected».

 Sean Chadwell is very interested in understanding what people talk about when they mention authenticity.
 After a PhD in “English Language and Literature” at Texas A&M University, where he taught for ten years, he moved to China and then Laos.
 In 2014, he began volunteering with the Luang Prabang Film Festival, now Blue Chair, and became its executive director in 2019.
 In this capacity he oversaw the completion of the “Mekong 2030” anthology, took support for the Lao Filmmakers Fund in the 2020-2023 triennium to unprecedented levels and produced the 2020 (online) and 2022 (live) festivals.